puyaalexxx/devhunters-fw/README.md

 ]
 ```

-**NOTE!!!**`plugin-settings-folder` - this path will be concatenated behind to all the options and features folders and
+**NOTE!!!**`plugin-settings-folder` - this path will be concatenated to all the options and features folders and
 files, so if
 `terms-options-folder` will be `options/terms/`, the end result will be `plugin-settings-folder` + `options/terms/`